dhsouthbend/python/sections/google.md

 ![make string lower case Python Google search](google_search.png)

-Notice that the first result is from a site called Stack Overflow.
+While Google searches change over time, some of your results likely come from a site called Stack Overflow.
 This is a questions and answers site for programmers that usually has strong answers to questions about Python.

 ![Google search results with stack overflow answer on top](google_result.png)